Installation

 $ apt-get install linux-modules-extra-$(uname -r)

-• On Fedora and CentOS, install linux-modules-extra.
+• On Fedora and Redhat RHEL, install linux-modules-extra.

 $ dnf install linux-modules-extra-$(uname -r)